redcountryroad/OSCP-shortsheet/README.md

 - Run and RunOnce registry keys cause programs to run each time a user logs on.
 The Run registry keys will run the task every time there’s a login.
 The RunOnce registry keys will run the tasks once and then delete that key.
 Then there is Run and RunOnce; the only difference is that RunOnce will automatically delete the entry upon successful execution.
 - Detection: WinPEAS (under Autorun Applications)
 - Exploitation: Replace the file in the folder with Full/all access by Authenticated Users, with reverse shell payload of the same name.
 Reboot and relogin to trigger the autostart.

-14. Scheduled Task/Job
-- Detection 1: WinPEAS (under scheduled task), ensure that 'scheduled task state = enabled' and 'schedule type = daily' and 'repeat every = 5 min e.g.)
-- Detection 2: 'schtasks /query /fo LIST /v', ensure that 'scheduled task state = enabled' and 'schedule type = daily' and 'repeat every = 5 min e.g.)
-- Exploitation: Replace the file found in "Task to Run" with reverse shell payload using 'echo path_to_shell >> path_to_scheduled_script', while setting up nc listener on kali.
-- Exploitation on (Windows 2000, XP, or 2003), we can try creating a New Scheduled Task

 # Linux Priv Esc
 - https://workbook.securityboat.net/resources/network-pentest-1/network-pentest/priv-escalation